What Is The Physical Basis Of The Phototropic Response

 Here’s how the physical detection works:

-1. On top of that, Protein Activation: Phototropins are embedded in the cell membranes of cells in the plant’s tip.
-In the dark, they exist in an inactive state.
-But when blue light photons strike them, they absorb the energy, causing a structural change that activates the kinase domain.
-2. Which means Creating an Asymmetry: In unidirectional light, phototropins on the side of the stem facing the light become activated.
-Those on the shaded side receive less light and remain relatively less active.
-Consider this: this creates an asymmetrical activation pattern across the organ—the critical first physical step in the response.
+1. When blue light photons strike them, they absorb the energy, causing a structural change that activates the kinase domain.
+But in the dark, they exist in an inactive state.
+Here's the thing — this creates an asymmetrical activation pattern across the organ—the critical first physical step in the response.
+Here's the thing — 2.
+Worth adding: Protein Activation: Phototropins are embedded in the cell membranes of cells in the plant’s tip.
+Creating an Asymmetry: In unidirectional light, phototropins on the side of the stem facing the light become activated.
+In practice, those on the shaded side receive less light and remain relatively less active.
 The plant has literally “drawn a line” between light and shade at the cellular level.

 The Chemical Messenger: Auxin’s Asymmetric Redistribution

 The activated phototropins do not bend the plant directly.
-Instead, they initiate a signaling cascade that ultimately leads to the directional transport of the plant hormone auxin.
+And instead, they initiate a signaling cascade that ultimately leads to the directional transport of the plant hormone auxin.
 Auxin, particularly Indole-3-acetic acid (IAA), is the central growth regulator.

 The model, refined over decades, works as follows: